ileathan/Que.js/README.md

   .catch(err => console.log('Woopsie! ' + err))
 ```

-The above code when executed prints
+Executing the above code as is gives:

 ```
 ONE ONE AND A HALF TWO THREE FOUR TWO THREE FOUR FIVE